kubernetes/website/docs/user-guide/replication-controller/index.md

 The replication controller can itself have labels (`.metadata.labels`).
 Typically, you would set these the same as the `.spec.template.metadata.labels`; if `.metadata.labels` is not specified then it is defaulted to  `.spec.template.metadata.labels`.
-However, they are allowed to be different, and the `.metadata.labels` do not affec the behavior of the replication controller.
+However, they are allowed to be different, and the `.metadata.labels` do not affect the behavior of the replication controller.

 ### Pod Selector